 The earth is not a perfect sphere, but we can think of it as one.
 The Equator is a great circle, but the Tropics of Cancer and Capricorn are not (they are smaller than the Equator).
 And the Arctic and Antarctic Circles are even smaller than the Tropics and definitely not great circles.

 The meridians – or lines of longitude – are also perfect circles.
-The Greenwich Meridian goes through Greenwich and also the North and South Poles and any line that goes through both the North and South Poles must be a perfect circle, because the Poles are opposite each other.
+The Greenwich Meridian goes through Greenwich and also the North and South Poles and any line that goes through both the North and South Poles must be a great circle, because the Poles are opposite each other.

 (Remember: any circle that passes through two points opposite each other on a sphere is a great circle.)